• silhouette of couple and therapist against a city backdrop

 Cost

-The cost of this 5-day training (which includes a further two days follow-up training in the same calendar year) is £1,500 per person.
+The cost of this 5-day training is £1,500 per person.
 Ongoing weekly supervision is required in order to be able to practice, and this is available at £100 per practitioner (over 42 weeks per year – i.e. £4,200).

 The total cost of the training is therefore £5,700 per person.